 The power of social networking is magnified when you conduct your social activities around the hub that is your business website.

 Have you been putting off building your business website because maintaining a social network presence is easier?
-If so, you should know that web design isn’t as complicated as they used to be.
+If so, you should know that web design isn’t as complicated as it used to be.
 These days all you need is a WordPress site and domain name.

 Creating a business website with WordPress is easy.
 And there are plenty of reasons why WordPress is perfect for your business.
 And you don’t need to be a web programmer or tech genius to pull it all together.